 Angel investors can help

 Angel investors like to give back to the community in more than one way.
-Some of them, as have we at Starttech Ventures, will create their own incubation or acceleration programmes, in an effort to help their portfolio companies grow and scale.
-If they are seasoned entrepreneurs themselves, this is also an excellent way to mitigate risk.
+Some of them, will create their own incubation or acceleration programs, in an effort to help their portfolio companies grow and scale.
+We, at Starttech, prefer to work with our own Venture Building program, instead.
+Now, if they are seasoned entrepreneurs themselves, this is also an excellent way to mitigate risk.

 Suppose you’re incubating a concept for mobile service that has the potential to greatly reduce or eliminate a user’s problem.
 The trick is to design an experience that will resolve the user’s problem frequently enough to form a habit.
 While this is not a critical component to success for every business, it can really be a one-way ticket for some of them.
 For example, Instagram might not have succeeded were it not for its habit-forming qualities.
 This is a point to think through before you come on board with a new great idea.